 Music during services started playing a greater role, and de Sales soon developed a reputation for the Sunday concerts and musical offerings.

 The century-old building was severely damaged in the 1989 Loma Prieta earthquake and could not be saved.
-In 1993, St.
+In 1993, St. Francis de Sales and a second parish church, Sacred Heart in North Oakland and also earthquake-damaged, were torn down.

 As workers carefully deconstructed the building, the cathedral's beautiful stained glass windows were carefully saved, and the pipe organ was crated and transported to Our Lady of Lourdes Church, near Lake Merritt.